Skip to main content

 How Much Should DFW Homeowners Spend on Staging?

-Professional staging in Dallas-Fort Worth runs about 1-3% of your home’s value, but the return on that investment averages 400-600%.
-For a $500,000 home in Plano ISD, you’re looking at $5,000-$15,000 for full professional staging.
-But here’s what I tell my clients—DIY staging can get you similar results for $1,000-$3,000 if you’re strategic about it.
+Professional staging in Dallas-Fort Worth runs a small share of your home’s value, and in my experience it more than pays for itself.
+For a $500,000 home in Plano ISD, full professional staging tends to run $5,000 to $15,000.
+But here’s what I tell clients: DIY staging can get you close for $1,000 to $3,000 if you’re strategic about it.

 I’ve watched staged homes sell for $10,000 to $50,000 more than comparable unstaged properties.
 The trick is putting your dollars into high-impact areas instead of trying to stage every single room.
 You don’t need to redo the whole house.